Kimbsy/clunk/README.md

 ### Event handlers

 The most flexible option is to define event handlers.
-Mouse buttons, mouse movement and keyboard events are supported.
+Mouse buttons, mouse movement, window resize and keyboard events are supported.

 First define an event handler function, this takes the current state, the triggered event, and should return the new state.